LadyNaggaga/DevFest_MSFTWorkshop/README.md

 1. Make sure to clone the [Project Oxford Web Cam](https://github.com/bitchwhocodes/project-oxford-webcam)

-2. Open routes\main.js file
+2. Open routes

+3. open main.js file

-3. Add your key
+4. Add your key

 `var oxfordEemotion = require("node-oxford-emotion")(api-key)`

+Adding to code to your Spark  Particle Photon board

+1. Make sure to clone the [Project Oxford Web Cam](https://github.com/bitchwhocodes/project-oxford-webcam)
+2. Open project-oxford-webcam-master
+3. Go to the sparks folder
+4. open sparkemotional.ino file.

 ###Deploy a Node.js application using Git repository.
 Now that we have learned to build a Node.js applicaiton that takes
 1. Takes a image from your webcam
 2. Uses the Project Oxford Emotion API to sense your emotion
-3. Uses the Particle Photon to blink according to the emotion identified
+3. Uses the Spark Particle Photon to blink according to the emotion identified

 Let's go a head an deploy your app to Azure